nfriedrich00/rimco/user_tests.md

 DM me for personalized api key.

 Then create the `ui/.env` file and add `VITE_MAPBOX_TOKEN=pk.eyJ1Ij...` to it.
+You can find a `.env` file in the downloaded folder at `navigation/config/.env`.
+Place this file in `rimco/ui/` folder to use the higher resolution map tiles.
+Just please don't exceed my 200k free requests.

 ## Exploring the UI